aporeto-inc/gaia/doc/documentation.md

 ## policy/networking

-### CachedFlowRecord
+### CachedFlowReport

-Post a new cached flow record.
+Post a new cached flow report.

 #### Example